danlitman/creative-boilerplate/readme.md

 ## Getting Started

+1. Create a remote repository <new-creative-git-repo> for the new creative, and assign appropriate permissions.

-1. Clone the `creative-boilerplate` repository:
+2. Clone the `creative-boilerplate` repository:

     `git clone https://github.com/dynamicdo/creative-boilerplate <new-creative>`

     Where `<new-creative>` is the desired folder name for the new creative.

-2. Go into the new creative folder:
+3. Go into the new creative folder:

     `cd <new-creative>`

-3. Run `./setup.sh` which will perform the following tasks:
+4. Run `./setup.sh` which will perform the following tasks:

     * Updates `package.json` replacing the values of `name` and `description` with those for the new creative.
     * Clears contents of the `readme.md` file.